axelarnetwork/axelarjs-sdk/README.md

 ## Overview

-The AxelarJS SDK empowers developers to make requests into the Axelar network from a frontend.
+The AxelarJS SDK empowers developers to make cross-chain transfers using the Axelar network from their frontend.

 ### Example use case: asset transfer